Canadian Rig Count Summary – Active rig count drops to 221 | BOE Report

-Canada’s active rig count came in at 221 this morning, a decrease of 22 rigs compared to February 16 and the second consecutive weekly drop.
-Alberta was behind much of this decrease, with the province’s active rig count dropping from 175 to 156.
-Saskatchewan’s rig count fell from 36 to 34, while BC’s active rig count held steady at 27.
+Canada’s active rig count came in at 221 this morning, a decrease of 13 rigs compared to February 23 and the third consecutive weekly drop.
+Alberta was behind much of this decrease, with the province’s active rig count dropping from 169 to 162.
+Saskatchewan’s rig count fell by the same amount (from 34 to 27), while BC’s active rig count held steady at 27.

-With respect to target commodities, the number of oil rigs dropped from 153 to 143 between February 16 and February 23.
-Similarly, the number of gas rigs decreased by 6.
-The number of rigs classified as “Other” or “Unknown” decreased by 6.
+With respect to target commodities, the number of oil rigs dropped from 150 to 132 between February 23 and March 1.
+In contrast, the number of gas rigs increased by 6.
+The number of rigs classified as “Other” or “Unknown” decreased by 1.

 For a closer look at this data, visit our rig count tool with data provided by the CAOEC.